-On July 12, 2018, in an early-afternoon ceremony, the Denver Area Council of the Boy Scouts of America (DAC), officially renamed Colorado Adventure Point in Lakewood Colorado, to Donald E. Scott Colorado Adventure Point (CAP).
+On July 12, 2018, in an early-afternoon ceremony, Scouting Colorado, officially renamed Colorado Adventure Point in Lakewood Colorado, to Donald E. Scott Colorado Adventure Point (CAP).

 Mr. Scott, known as one of America's top trial attorneys and a founding partner of Bartlit Beck Herman Palenchar & Scott LLP, was also a philanthropic icon in the Denver community, with a great passion for the DAC.
 As an Outstanding Eagle Scout, Mr. Scott provided more than 30 years of inspiration to countless youth, volunteer leaders, fellow board members, professionals, and all he met, encouraging them to do their personal best, to be prepared, and to help others people at all times.